tkojima0107/llvm_docker/README.md

 * Ubuntu 20.04
 * Rocky Linux 8 (only for nvidia images)

+The nvidia images based on CentOS 8 are no longer available.
+This repository and Docker Hub repository currently keep *-nvidia-centos8* images, but they are deprecated.

 ## LLVM with OpenMP offloading libraries for NVIDIA GPUs
 In addition to the above images, this repository has images based on Nvidia cuda images for OpenMP offloading.